Exploring Portland’s Multicultural Offerings

 Held annually the last weekend in June, Good in the Hood Music and Food Festival is the largest multicultural festival in the Pacific Northwest.
 This three-day music festival opens with a community parade and features live music, vendors, and a beer and wine garden along with a kids’ space and a youth venue.

 Karen Ward founded Portland Abbey Arts with the mission to foster a diverse and vital community through collaborative arts events and education in north Portland.
-Their offerings include The Round, an ongoing multicultural arts, music, and poetry experience.
+Their offerings include The Round, ongoing multicultural arts, music, and poetry experience.
 During this event, three musicians perform rounds of music with a poet performing ‘Spoken Word’ between song rounds.
-A visual artist depicts their experience of this interweaving of music and poetry, creating a singular collaborative experience shared by the audience and the artists.
+Visual artist depicts their experience of this interweaving of music and poetry, creating a singular collaborative experience shared by the audience and the artists.

 Visitors looking to experience Portland’s many cultures and flavors can try these once-a-year festivals or everyday businesses.
 Those wishing to continue this exploration should check out this link from Travel Portland of PDX-area minority-owned businesses.